 provide?
 How can I add more storage space?

-in capacities up to 600GB and beyond.
+in capacities of 1TB or more.
 We recommend using

 Intel SSD's for reliability and support reasons.
 And if you